 These tours are run twice a year in the lead up to Anzac Day in April and Remembrance Day in November.
+We also offer private tours, available by clicking the link on the right.

 The Japanese invasion in 1942, and the events leading up to the unexpected capitulation of “Fortress Singapore, Gibraltar of the East” changed the course of Singapore’s history.
 Things would literally never be the same again.